-As part of the program application process, each student is required to complete a Background Information Disclosure form, enclose the current processing fee payable to LTC, and return both to LTC.
+As part of the Practicum Agency's conditions, each student is required to complete a Background Information Disclosure form through Viewpoint.

-If a record is found, LTC will pursue an investigation in conjunction with area clinical facilities to make a determination on whether the student can be placed in a clinical assignment.
+If a record is found, Lakeshore College will pursue an investigation in conjunction with area clinical facilities to make a determination on whether the student can be placed in a clinical assignment.
 Clinical agencies, in order to comply with federal regulations [42 CFR 483.13(c)(iii)] will not permit clinical experiences for students who have had a finding entered into the Wisconsin Nurse Aide Registry of abuse, neglect, mistreatment of residents, or misappropriation of resident's property.
-To ensure compliance with these regulations and conditions, LTC cannot provide a student with a clinical experience unless they meet the guidelines of the facilities.
+To ensure compliance with these regulations and conditions, Lakeshore College cannot provide a student with a clinical experience unless they meet the guidelines of the facilities.

-Caregiver background checks need to be done initially as part of the program application process.
+Caregiver background checks are required to be done prior to Term 2.
 It then must be repeated every four years.
 Upon entry to the first year and second year of the core Medical Assistant courses, the student needs to have sufficient time remaining on the BID check to complete the program.
 If not, the student needs to repeat the caregiver background check at the time of entry or reentry into clinical courses.

-LTC self-disclosure requirements:
+Lakeshore College self-disclosure requirements: